Fug

 z = x - m s

-Without going in to any theory, we will use “z” because we have the population standard deviation.
-If we only have the sample standard deviation and the sample size is small, usually means less than 30, we would use “t”.
-If the sample size is more than 30 we can use “z”, thanks to the Central Limit Theorem.
+Without going in to any theory, we will use “ z ” because we have the population standard deviation.
+If we only have the sample standard deviation and the sample size is small, usually means less than 30, we would use “ t ”.
+If the sample size is more than 30 we can use “ z ”, thanks to the Central Limit Theorem.

-So now write down the values and then substitute them into the equation.
+Now write down the values and then substitute them into the equation.

 x = 15 m = 10 s = 2.5

-z = x - m = 15- 10 5 = 2 2.5 2.5
+z = x - m = 15- 10 = 5 = 2 s 2.5 2.5

 In symbol form

-P(x > 15) =P(z > 2)
+P(x > 15) = P(z > 2)

 So we must now look up 2 in z-tables,

-The table I use is written as “less than” probabilities and the diagram at the top of the table look like this:
+The table I use is written as “ less than” probabilities and the diagram at the top of the table look like this:

 Now we look the value up in tables (less than probability values) Down the side are the unit and the first decimal place.
 Across the top is the second decimal place.
+In the middle are the probability values

 Always compare the diagram at the top of the table and the diagram you have drawn.
 If the same sides are shaded then read directly from tables, if the shaded sides are different then take the value in the tables away from one.